Case 1 Open Path

 TA → PP → TP → WP → IM Full cycle — Choice #1

 The full lifecycle is chosen deliberately.
-It preserves all intermediate artifacts: Prototype (PP), MVP (TP), Release Candidate (WP) — each is a control point where the investor can verify progress based on a real deliverable, not a promise.
+It preserves all intermediate artifacts: Prototype (PP), MVP (TP), Release Candidate (WP) — each is a control point where the project sponsor can verify progress based on a real deliverable, not a promise.

 3. Target Stage